happy-co/programmable-video/README.md

 ```

 ### Selecting a specific Audio output
 Using the `TwilioUnofficialProgrammableVideo` class, you can specify if audio is routed through the headset or speaker.

+**Note:**
+> Calling this method before being connected to a room on iOS will result in nothing.
+If you wish to route audio through the headset or speaker call this method in the `onConnected` event.

 ```dart
 // Route audio through speaker